mnaoumov/obsidian-external-rename-handler/README.md

 # External Rename Handler

-This is a plugin for [Obsidian](https://obsidian.md/) that handles renames made outside of Obsidian app.
+This is a plugin for [Obsidian](https://obsidian.md/) that handles renames in the vault made outside of Obsidian app.

-By default, Obsidian will not handle renames made outside of the app.
+By default, Obsidian does not handle renames made outside of the app.
 It treats them as pair of `create`/`delete` events.

 This plugin handles renames made outside of Obsidian app by treating them as a single `rename` event.